Germany Work Visa Requirements for Indians in 2026: Updated Eligibility & Application Process

 - Police Clearance Certificate

-- Proof of payment of the visa fee, which amounts to €75 for a German long-stay visa.
+- Proof of payment of the visa fee, which amounts to EUR 75 for a German long-stay visa.

 - Declaration of Accuracy of Information: A declaration confirming the accuracy of the provided information.

-Learn How To Get a Police Clearance Certificate From a Local Police Station in 2025?
+Learn How To Get a Police Clearance Certificate From a Local Police Station in 2026?

-How to Apply for a German Work Visa from India in 2025?
+How to Apply for a German Work Visa from India in 2026?

-To apply for your work visa for Germany type, adhere to the step-by-step instructions below:
+To apply for your work visa for Germany, type, adhere to the step-by-step instructions below:

 Step 1: Fill out the German visa application form